Montana-Media-Arts/462-MobileGaming-Fall2023/modules/week-1/_posts/2017-01-07-class-project.md

 # Class Project

-This semester, we are creating a gamified augmented reality campus tour for the University of Montana.
+This semester, we are creating a game for public health.

 * What do we need to do?
 * What is the subject matter?